Master Services Agreement (MSA)

 A7.
 Onsite Support

 Remote work is primary.
 Onsite visits are scheduled as needed.
-If an Onsite Allowance is not listed on the Order, onsite is billable at published rates with travel terms and a 1‑hour minimum per visit.
+If an Onsite Allowance is not listed on the Order, onsite services are billable at published rates, with travel terms and a 1-hour minimum per visit.

 A8.
 Exclusions